 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606) - Principal versus Agent Considerations.
 This ASU is intended to clarify revenue recognition accounting when a third party is involved in providing goods or services to a customer.
 In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606) - Identifying Performance Obligations and Licensing.
 This ASU is intended to clarify two aspects of Topic 606: identifying performance obligations and licensing implementation guidance.
 In May 2016, the FASB issued ASU 2016-12, Revenue from Contracts with Customers (Topic 606) - Narrow-Scope Improvements and Practical Expedients.
 This ASU amends certain aspects of ASU 2014-09, addresses certain implementation issues identified and clarifies the new revenue standards' core revenue recognition principles.
 The new standards will be effective for the Company on October 1, 2018 and early adoption is permitted on the original effective date of January 1, 2017.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the effect that new standards will have on its consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor has it determined the effect of this standard on its consolidated financial statements and its ongoing financial reporting.
+The Company has not yet selected a transition method nor has it determined the effect of this standard on its consolidated financial statements and related disclosures and its ongoing financial reporting.